aklivity/zilla-docs/src/how-tos/amazon-msk/development.md

 ## Subscribe via AWS Marketplace

-The Zilla Plus (Public MSK Proxy) is [available](https://aws.amazon.com/marketplace/pp/prodview-jshnzslazfm44) through the AWS Marketplace.
-You can skip this step if you have already subscribed to Zilla Plus (Private MSK Proxy) via AWS Marketplace.
+The [Zilla Plus (Public MSK Proxy)](https://aws.amazon.com/marketplace/pp/prodview-jshnzslazfm44) is available through the AWS Marketplace.
+You can skip this step if you have already subscribed to Zilla Plus (Public MSK Proxy) via AWS Marketplace.

 To get started, visit the Proxy's Marketplace [Product Page](https://aws.amazon.com/marketplace/pp/prodview-jshnzslazfm44) and `Subscribe` to the offering.
-You should now see `Zilla Plus (Public MSK Proxy)` listed in your [AWS Marketplace Subscriptions](https://console.aws.amazon.com/marketplace).
+You should now see `Zilla Plus (Public MSK Proxy)` listed in your [AWS Marketplace](https://console.aws.amazon.com/marketplace) subscriptions.

 ## Create the Server Certificate